 Creating the perfect Italian Style Easter Bread

-I have tried many recipes for Italian Easter Bread and have been disappointed with how dry the bread turns out.
+Many of the recipes for Italian Easter Bread I tried have been disappointing and dry.
 So I have created a recipe that is moist, tasty and improves with keeping.
 I have retained the almond topping found on many types of Italian Easter Bread.

 If you look at photos of Italian Easter Bread, you’ll see brightly coloured eggs nestled in the bread.
-The idea is to place a raw egg with the dough and it will cook as the bread is baked.
-The trouble is, if you look at any dye kits for eggs, they assume that you’ll boil the eggs first.
-Also, most of our eggs are brown, so the colours will be muted.
+You place a raw egg with the dough to cook as the bread is baked.
+The trouble is, if you look at any dye kits for eggs, they assume that you’re boiling the eggs first.
+Most British eggs are brown, so the colours will be muted.
 This is where Hobbycraft came to the rescue.
 They sell eggs made of paper mache that you can paint.
 A far better solution to my mind as I am not keen on eating boiled egg with bread!
-So that’s what I did for my version.

 For the recipe, as you’ll be using the whole orange including the peel, you’ll need a small thin skinned orange (about 125 gr) that is unwaxed.
 These are quite easy to find in supermarkets and are either labelled unwaxed or organic.
-We’ll use the whole orange (minus the pips), so avoid a standard orange which will be waxed.
+We’ll use the whole orange (minus the pips), so avoid a standard orange which will be waxed, many are marked as unfit for eating!
 A blood orange is ideal.

 Why a fresh orange, candied orange and orange flower water?
 Each plays its part, the fresh orange for a moist dough (together with the Tangzhong a winning combination; the candied peel for texture and the orange flower water for extra flavour.